ivknv/encrypt-and-sync/docs/source/configuration.rst

            encrypted [true | false] # Enable/disable folder encryption, (false by default) avoid-rescan [true | false] # If true, makes the synchronizer avoid rescanning the folder, unless it's empty in the database filename-encoding [base64 | base41 | base32] # Filename encoding to use for encrypted filenames (base64 by default)

+           # Exclude certain files/directories, you can have multiple exclude/include blocks
+           exclude {
+               # relative paths
+           }

+           # Overrides exclude blocks, you can have multiple exclude/include blocks
+           include {
+               # relative paths
+           }
        }

        <folder-name> <folder-path> {}